intermernet/pa/README.md

 pa is a web service for managing the assignment of TCP/IP ports on a host.

+__WARNING: This program is also an excercise in concurrent access to lock-free data structures.
+It probably has race conditions, despite `go build -race` not complaining *USE AT OWN RISK!*__

 It presents a very simple REST API at http://0.0.0.0:3000/ which can be used to get the next available port, request a specific port, or delete a port assignment.

-It will save any port assignments in a config file (`config.json`) when it exits, and reload them again on start-up.
+It will save any port assignments in a config file (`pa.json`) when it exits, and reload them again on start-up.

 Example usage:

     $ pa

-    2014/12/09 15:37:29 Config file not found.
-Creating ./config.json
-    2014/12/09 15:37:29 Listening on :3000
+    2015/06/23 16:49:26 Config file not found.
+Creating new config ./pa.json 2015/06/23 16:49:26 Listening on :3000
+    2015/06/23 16:49:26 Press Ctrl-C to quit

     $ curl http://localhost:3000/ # Request the next un-assigned port
     9000